Coyotes vs. Sharks Player Props Betting Odds

 Mikael Granlund Props

-Mikael Granlund is a leading scorer for San Jose with 19 total points this season.
-He has scored three goals and added 16 assists in 22 games.
+Mikael Granlund has posted 21 total points (0.8 per game) this season.
+He has three goals and 18 assists.

 Granlund Recent Games